jan-por/cutpoint/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# cutpoint: Estimate cutpoints in a multivariable setting for survival data
+# cutpoint: Estimate cutpoints in a multivariable setting for survival data or time-to-event data

 <img src="man/figures/logo.png" width="91" />